webappio/docs/tuning-performance/010-split.md

 # SPLIT
 ### Parallelizing directive

-Webapp.io gives an exceedingly useful utility to run tests in parallel - `SPLIT 5` duplicates the entire VM 5 times at the point it executes.
+Webapp.io provides a utility to run tests in parallel - [SPLIT 5](/docs/layerfile-reference#split) duplicates the entire VM 5 times at the point it executes.
 In practice this means that you can run tests in parallel without worrying about race conditions causing flaky tests.

 <br />